The faculty director for the Spring ’15 Schorndorf program will be Professor Bruce Brown.

 Students must take and pass a one-credit hour orientation course during the fall semester preceding the semester in Schorndorf.
 Students must also have a grade point average of at least 2.5 both at the time of application for the program, and at the time of departure in order to be able to study abroad.
 Students must also have successfully completed three semesters of college German or the equivalent.

-- A one to two page personal statement explaining why you’re interested in this semester program and how it fits into your educational goals.
+- Writing a one to two page personal statement explaining why you’re interested in this semester program and how it fits into your educational goals.

-- The names and contact information for two people who could serve as references (neither of whom are related to you and at least one should be a Simpson professor).
+- Providing the names and contact information for two people who could serve as references (neither of whom are related to you and at least one should be a Simpson professor) on your skills, abilities, and character.

-When you drop off your application materials at the Office of International Education, you will be asked to sign up for a 15-minute interview with the Program Director and the International Education Coordinator, which will take place during the week of Mar.
-12, 2012.
+- When you submit your completed application materials, you will be asked to sign up for a 15-minute interview with the Program Director and the Director of International Education, which will take place during the week of Mar.
+24, 2014.

-Final program payment is due to be paid with Spring Semester tuition, room, and board prior to December 31, 2012.
+Final program payment is due to be paid with Spring Semester tuition, room, and board by January 2, 2014.

 For more information, contact: